 With over four decades of experience as one of the leading AV integrators in India, Actis has often received calls from companies that have had their office sound system installed by someone complaining about the sound quality.

 In most cases, the sound output is not as expected by the client.
 In most situations, it was either a poor integration job or it was improper usage by the client.
 Either way, poor sound reinforcement in a professional AV application is a strict no. If you are finding that your sound quality is not crystal clear, here are some tips from Actis on getting the most of out your speaker and sound system

 Proper speaker placement

-Low impedance, balanced microphones and systems are more resistant to interference from outside sources such as RF signals and electromagnetic frequencies.
+Low impedance, balanced microphones, and systems are more resistant to interference from outside sources such as RF signals and electromagnetic frequencies.
 Using shielded cables for equipment connections can reduce the seepage of other sounds through your system.
-Sometimes reducing the length of a cable can also help reduce the interference from outside sources.
-Additionally, you can use premium-grade to avoid RF interference issues.
+Sometimes reducing the length of a cable can also help reduce interference from outside sources.
+Additionally, you can use a premium-grade to avoid RF interference issues.

 Watch out for wireless components

 When it comes to interference, evaluating and adjusting all connected wireless components ensures reliable “noise-free” performance.
 These devices are routinely exposed to the world around them from an RF standpoint.
 Most wireless units are frequency-agile meaning that the communication channel can be changed if required.

 Ensure clean power sources and grounding

 Ideally, the outlets that supply power to your sound equipment should have their own dedicated ground.
 While some systems are relatively simple, any system can be ruined with a problematic cable or connector.
 All interfacing components must not be electronically and mechanically evaluated on a regular basis.